 This workshop intends to provide an update in the diagnosis and treatment of BPO.
 The guidelines in BPO are well defined, but new research has appeared in the literature providing more information about the contribution of ultrasound in the diagnosis of BPO.
-It well known that the urodynamics is the gold standard in the diagnosis of bladder outlet obstruction, but does not have consensus if its should always be performed before surgery.
+It is well known that the urodynamic is the gold standard in the diagnosis of bladder outlet obstruction, but does not have consensus if this should always be performed before surgery.
 The LASER and TURIS technology will be presented giving support to add this new device in the urological armamentarium.
+New research like botulin toxin in the prostate and prostate arterial embolization will be presented.